Visa Extension Status: Can You Stay in the U.S.?

 While I am not an immigration attorney and cannot provide legal advice, I can explain how USCIS documentation requirements work and why translation accuracy matters during this waiting period.

-This guide explains what generally happens while your visa extension status is pending and how proper document preparation, including compliant certified translation, can help reduce avoidable delays.
+In this guide, I explain what generally happens while your visa extension status is pending and how proper document preparation, including compliant certified translation, can help reduce avoidable delays.

 Can You Stay in the U.S. While Visa Extension Status Is Pending?